Tendangan dari Langit

-Tendangan dari Langit is a 2011 Indonesian film directed by Hanung Bramantyo.
+Tendangan dari Langit (Smackdown From the Sky) is a 2011 Indonesian film directed by Hanung Bramantyo.
 This film stars Yosie Kristanto, Maudy Ayunda, and Joshua Suherman.

 Production

 Filming took place at several locations in Malang, including Gajayana Stadium in Gadingasri and Klojen.

 Soundtrack

 The soundtrack album, Ost.
 Tendangan Dari Langit, was produced by Warner Music Group and released in 2011.
 It contains five songs from the film, including the main theme song, "Tendangan Dari Langit", sung by Kotak.
 "Cinta Jangan Pergi" and "Energi" were also released as singles.
 Altogether the album contains 24 songs from 12 musical films.
 Twelve of the songs are sung by Kotak.